Is it legal to trap and relocate prairie dogs to other locations?

 No. CPW can issue a permit for relocation, but does not, itself, directly participate in or provide on-site management of relocation processes.
 Most relocation efforts are coordinated by local governments or private/non-profit groups, with the actual trapping, transporting and relocation usually handled by contract with a private company or individual with skills in this area.

-What are some of the most important things I should note before applying for a wild-to-wild relocation permit?
+What are some of the most important things I should note before applying for a live relocation permit?

-Applicants must contact the CPW, and consult with their local District Wildlife Manager.
+Applicants must contact CPW and consult with their local District Wildlife Manager.

 Applicants must have permission from the landowners of both the capture and the proposed relocation or "release" site.